vercel/hyper/PLUGINS.md

 After the first run, Hyper, in dev mode, will have created a new `.hyper_plugins` directory in your repository directory.

 ### Setup your plugin
 Go to your recently created `<repository_root>/.hyper_plugins/local` directory and create/clone your plugin repo.
-And even better method on macOS/Linux is to add a symlink to your plugin directory.
+An even better method on macOS/Linux is to add a symlink to your plugin directory.

 Edit your dev config file, and add your plugin name (directory name in your `local` directory) in the `localPlugins` array.
 ```js